vic/apollo-phoenix-websocket/README.md

 # Made with love <3

 If you want to provide feedback or even better if you want to contribute some code feel free to open a [new issue].
-Possible thanks to the code of [our contributors].
+Possible thanks to the awesome work of [our contributors].

 [Apollo GraphQL Network Layer]: http://dev.apollodata.com/core/network.html